Littledogdudu/ConsoleLog/README.md

 Default enabled: The \${fileName} placeholder will be replaced with the file name of the generated console.log, including the suffix
 After disabling: The \${fileName} placeholder will be replaced with the file name of the generated console.log, but it will not include the suffix

+#### whether to enable the insertion of auto-repair line numbers

+Default not enabled: The \${lineNumber} placeholder will not be automatically updated and needs to be updated manually After activation: The \${lineNumber} placeholder is automatically updated to the correct line number when the console.log statement is inserted

 ### Improve the operability when selecting code